Yxine/GIMPSTeam2Lead/Readme.md

 New structure of project from the start of September, 2016!
 Now, all sources are in /SourceCode folder, and from now I deliver you binaries compiled to X32/X86 and X64 architecture in /Compiled folder.

+And also I moved all graphics inside the Git-Hub project!

 Have Some!

-Are you did anything way x32 technics still?
-Argh???
-Wow! Ок, I did it for your old OS systems - a 32-bit architecture of app!

-And also I moved all graphics inside the GH project!

 # GIMPS Team 2 Lead